thefrontside/effection/packages/websocket-server/README.md

 # @effection/websocket-server

 A basic websocket server which binds to a local port and enables communication over websockets.
-The server is oppinionated in that it assumes that the messages are serialized as JSON.
+The server is opinionated in that it assumes that the messages are serialized as JSON.

 ## Usage